conan-io/docs/reference/config_files/conan.conf.rst

 Proxies
 +++++++

-If you are not using proxies at all, you can just remove the ``[proxies]`` section completely.
-You might want to try to use your system defined configuration.
-You can try to do this with a blank ``[proxies]`` section:
+If you are not using proxies at all, or you want to use the proxies specified by the operating system, just remove the ``[proxies]`` section completely.
+You can run ``conan config rm proxies``.

+If you leave leave the ``[proxies]`` section blank, conan will copy the system configured proxies, but if you configured some exclusion rule it won't work:

 .. code-block:: text

     [proxies]
     # Empty section will try to use system proxies.
-    # If don't want proxy at all, remove section [proxies]
+    # If don't want that conan mess with proxies at all, remove section [proxies]

 You can specify http and https proxies as follows, use the `no-proxy` keyword to specify a list of urls that will skip the proxy: